Last Updated on October 29, 2020 by Nancie

 Cons: It was the least used of the suet feeders, probably partially because it was located by a busy doorway and partially because of its hidden suet access .

 . .

 . . . but it was nice to look out the window while cooking dinner and see a Downy Woodpecker on the feeder.
-(Note: See my Birds Choice Upside Down Suet Feeder post to learn how I helped birds find the suet in these feeders.)
+(Note: See my Birds Choice Upside Down Suet Feeder post to learn how I helped birds find the suet in this type of feeder.)

 Pros: If you ask Red-Bellied Woodpeckers, Downy Woodpeckers and White-Breasted Nuthatches for their favorite suet feeder spot, they would probably tell you right up next to a tree trunk.
-Birds land higher on the trunk and then sidle and hop down to feeder level.
+These birds like to land higher or lower on the trunk and then sidle down or up to the feeder level.
 They loved it.